-Domfront and its surrounding area is steeped in history in the middle ages the town formed part of the kingdom of England and was visited regularly by Henry II.
+Domfront and its surrounding area is steeped in history, in the middle ages the town formed part of the kingdom of England and was visited regularly by Henry II.

 Today the town is the perfect base to explore the surrounding Normandy countryside and discover the many attractions in the area.

-The town has a wide range of shops and just a few steps away from the gite is a boulangerie for your daily baguette and croissants.
-The local grocer Aox Quatre Saisons is just opposite the church and supplies fresh products, ciders and poire and other essentials.There are supermarkets close by and every Friday a market is held and is just a 5 minute walk down the Grand Rue to the lower part of town.
+The town has a wide range of shops and a short stroll from the gite is a boulangerie for your daily baguette and croissants.
+The local grocer Aux Quatre Saisons is just opposite the church and supplies fresh products, ciders and poire and other essentials.
+There are supermarkets close by and every Friday a market is held and is just a 5 minute walk down the Grand Rue to the lower part of town.

 So Much to See and Do

 Within easy distance there are many interesting places to visit.
 Normandy is steeped in history and there are numerous places to visit.
-If you're into walking or cycling you will be spoilt for choice there are many pathways to discover for all abilities from easy pathways along old railway tracks to more challenging climbs.
+If you're into walking or cycling you will be spoilt for choice, there are many pathways to discover for all abilities from easy pathways along old railway tracks to more challenging climbs.
 You will find on our Links page connections to a variety of sites to enable planning of places to visit

-Medieval Festival - August 2021
+Medieval Festival

 Gite St Julien is situated right in the heart of the historic area of Domfront.
 In early August every two years the town holds its magnificent Medieval festival which attracts many visitors.
 The locals dress in authentic costume and the event takes you back to the period.
 Book early to ensure you experience this wonderful festival right on the doorstep.

 There is a medieval market in the main town square with interesting and unusual items on sale.
-The main event takes place in the castle grounds where you will find encampments of re-enactors in medieval dress livings as our ancestors would all those years ago.
+The main event takes place in the castle grounds where you will find encampments of re-enactors in medieval dress living as our ancestors would all those years ago.
 Knights parade through the town on horseback, you can see how a knight prepares for battle. the streets are alive with music from groups of roaming minstrels.

 In the castle grounds you can see the spectacle of the Tournament with knights battling with swords and on horseback jousting.
 It gives a wonderful insight into medieval life.
 In the evening you can attend the banquet and be serenaded with medieval music.
 Check the official website